t0nylombardi/rails_template/README.md

 ## Requirements
 - Docker
 - Ruby 3.x and above
-- Rails 7.0.x and above
+- Rails 7.0.x and above (not tested for Rails 7.1)

 ## Initial Installation